NeoSkin7/Website/site/content/quotes.md

 > Don’t worry if you don’t have a particle collider, we’ll do it theoretically.

-> A science book would be incomplete without a discus-sion of naming conventions and unfortunately for you, I love them!
+> A science book would be incomplete without a discussion of naming conventions and unfortunately for you, I love them!

 > Although it is a nice thought, sadly particles do not have feelings otherwise I’d have a queue of particles as large as the universe asking me why they exist.
 Not good.